-- EB-2 (Traffic Stop Data Collection), most recently amended on January 7, 2020. - GH-5 (Early Identification System), most recently amended on January 4, 2019.
+- EB-2 (Traffic Stop Data Collection), most recently amended on January 7, 2020. - GH-5 (Early Identification System), most recently amended on May 6, 2020.

 MCSO has instituted a quality check process for VSCFs that requires supervisors to review all traffic stop documents within three days of the stop.
 AIU also conducts an inspection of the timeliness of these reviews as well as a second inspection on Traffic Stop Data.
 The Traffic Stop Data inspection employs a matrix that ensures that the name, serial number and unit of the deputy is included on the VSCF.
-For October through December, the Traffic Stop Data inspections yielded compliance rates of 97%, 85%, and 97% respectively.
-For reviews, given the 30-day time lag, the compliance rates for September through November were 98%, 99%, and 99%, respectively.
-While the overall rate of compliance for the Traffic Stop Data inspections for this period was close to 93%, the matrix information showed that none of the deficiencies had to do with identification of deputies or drivers.
+For January through March, the Traffic Stop Data inspections yielded compliance rates of 83%, 91%, and 91% respectively.
+For the inspection on reviews of traffic stops, given the 30-day time lag, the compliance rates for December through February were 97%, 100%, and 99%, respectively.
+While the overall rate of compliance for the Traffic Stop Data inspections for this period was close to 90%, the matrix information showed that none of the deficiencies had to do with identification of deputies or drivers.

 MCSO has incorporated patrol data into the EIS through the creation of interfaces for Incident Report (IR) and Non-Traffic Contact Form (NTCF) documents.
 Each of these documents lists the required name of the deputy and civilian, as well as the ethnicity of the civilian, in accordance with this Paragraph.
 AIU conducts an inspection of IRs, including a check for racial/ethnic bias in the reporting documents and the identification of all parties contacted as a result of the incident.
-The compliance rates reported by MCSO for the IR inspection from September to November were above 97%.
-Based upon MCSO's use of an inspection matrix, our review of deficiencies for the IRs we reviewed ranged from 75% in November to 87.5% in October; however, none of the deficiencies were related to the identification of persons contacted or deputies involved.
+The compliance rates reported by MCSO from December to February were above 97%, based upon MCSO's use of its own inspection matrix for the IR inspection.
+While our calculation of compliance rates differ from MCSOs, none of the deficiencies were related to the identification of persons contacted or deputies involved.
 Most deficiencies resulted from the failure to file/sign documents within policy timeframes or the use of conclusory language or failure to adequately articulate probable cause.

 Non-Traffic Contact Forms contain the same basic information about the identity of the deputy making the contact and the persons being contacted.
 MCSO does not yet have an inspection of NTCFs, but they do provide us with copies of all the documents for investigative stops.
-Up to this point, we have not found an NTCF document that does not include the criteria required by this Paragraph.
+Up to this point, we have not found a repetitive problem with NTCF documentation that includes the criteria required by this Paragraph.